NymphApp/Nymph/README.md

 # Nymph
-Nymph is a sexual health tracking app, currently in dev.
+Nymph is a sexual health tracking app, currently in development.